-Follow the signs on this self-guided Cultural Tourism DC Neighborhood Heritage Trail, as featured on WETA's Around Town, to learn more about Adams Morgan, a vibrant community of immigrants, artists, activists, and entrepreneurs.
+Follow the signs on this self-guided Cultural Tourism DC Neighborhood Heritage Trail, as featured on WETA's Around Town, to learn about Adams Morgan, a vibrant community of artists, activists, and entrepreneurs.

-Roads to Diversity: Adams Morgan Heritage Trail's 18 poster-sized, illustrated signs combine storytelling with historic images.
-Discover the history of this neighborhood known as much for its charming Victorian rowhouses as its ethnic restaurants and bright murals.
+The Roads to Diversity: Adams Morgan Heritage Trail features 18 poster-sized, illustrated signs that combine storytelling with historic images.
+Discover the history of this neighborhood known for its charming Victorian rowhouses, restaurants with cuisine from around the world, and bright murals.

-Walkers are encouraged to follow the trail at their own pace, sampling neighborhood character, businesses, and restaurants along the way.
+Walkers are encouraged to follow the trail at their own pace, enjoying neighborhood character, businesses, and restaurants along the way.

 The same breezy hilltops that once attracted Native Americans and pioneers later became home to furriers and caterers, the wealthy, and the noteworthy.
-Today, Adams Morgan is a bustling, eclectic neighborhood embracing African and Latino immigrants, nightclubs, and brand new condominiums.
+Today, Adams Morgan is a bustling, eclectic neighborhood renowned for its fantastic restaurants and nightlife, musical history, and colorful retail shops.

 Along the way you'll see:

-- The once-prestigious Lanier Heights, which became a haven for radicals, activists, and left-wing leaders in the 1960s
+- Lanier Heights, which became a haven for radicals, activists, and left-wing leaders in the 1960s

 - The handsome rowhouses and grand apartment buildings of Kalorama Triangle and Victorian rowhouses of 18th Street